27 May 2020

 Craft beer near me

-There is no shortage of craft breweries across the U.K, we are lucky to live in a time where tasty, brewery-fresh beers are never too far away.
-There are so many amazing breweries to explore, this is by no means an exhaustive list (there are now over 2000), rather a collection of some good’uns we recommend.
-If you love craft beer, visit any one of the below breweries for a crafty, beery day out.
-The beauty of developments in brewing technology and customs means you can now get craft beers in many forms, bottles, cans and even kegs!
+We are lucky to live in a time where tasty, brewery-fresh beers are never too far away.
+Whilst you may not be able to visit taprooms and breweries currently, we live in a connected world, where ordering craft beers straight to your home has never been easier.
+And, the beauty of developments in brewing technology and customs means you can now get craft beers in many forms, bottles, cans and even kegs!
 Hallelujah for the craft beer revolution and dynamism of contemporary brewing culture!

 One of the newer additions to our craft beer assortment are beers from south London's Brixton Brewery.
-Founded in 2013, they brew handcrafted small batches in the heart of one of London's most colourful neighbourhoods.
-Best known for Atlantic APA and Electric IPA, their assortment is characterised by hoppy bitterness, balanced by rich maltiness and finished off with punchy hop aromas and flavours.
-The added bonus is, their beers are also available in 2L keg and value packs!
+Founded in 2013, they brew handcrafted small batches in the heart of one of London's most colorful neighborhoods.
+Best known for their Low voltage session IPA, their assortment is characterized by hoppy bitterness, balanced by rich maltiness and finished off with punchy hop aromas and flavors.
+The added bonus is, their beers are also available in SUB Keg!

 Read London beer city

 First Chop, famed for their gluten free and vegan recipes, can be found beneath a railway arch in Manchester.
 This utilitarian craft brewery offers unique, hand-crafted ales and live music for everybody to enjoy.
-Started out making just 400 litres per month, in 2019 they opened up the doors to their 3rd brewhouse in Salford that is now producing 30,000 litres per week.
+They started out making just 400 litres per month, then in 2019 they opened up the doors to their third brewhouse in Salford that is now producing 30,000 litres per week.
 If you’re gluten intolerant or not, you’ll love their First Chop Hop and First Chop AVA.

 Winners of two awards at Salford’s Business Awards, Seven Bro7hers make a range of craft beers from IPAs to lager.
 They have some pretty interesting flavours, Marshmallow Stout and Watermelon Wheat Beer are among them.